inwardlocus/inwardlocus.com/content/blog/Liberation/index.md

 ---
 title: Liberation
 date: "2019-12-19"
-description: This is a zen poem about a seeker and his serach for the meaning of life.
+description: This is a zen poem about a seeker and his search for the meaning of life.
 ---

 Beyond the reach of speech and mind</br>